Rappler case highlights decline of press freedoms globally

 But the conviction is the latest move by the government to intimidate journalists, said Reporters Without Borders, which tracks press freedoms.
 It called Ressa's conviction a “shocking judicial masquerade.”

-Ostensibly democratic countries are using vague laws to criminalize reporting, leading to more journalists in jail, while individual journalists more often find themselves at the mercy of social media harassment to intimidate them, said Robert Mahoney, deputy executive director of the Committee to Protect Journalists.
+Ostensibly democratic countries are using vague laws to criminalize reporting, leading to more journalists in jail, while individual journalists more often find themselves at the mercy of social media harassment aimed at intimidating them, said Robert Mahoney, deputy executive director of the Committee to Protect Journalists.

 “Democracies are restricting press freedom more and more,” he said.

-Threatening to erode press freedoms are tactics taken by authoritarian regimes, increasing polarization, a distrust of the media as well as disinformation and laws against them, said Reporters Without Borders.
-News outlets are also in a more precarious financial position and are unable to defend themselves, it added.
+Reporters Without Borders has cited a litany of challenges to press freedom, including a rise in authoritarian or populist regimes trying to suppress independent journalism, disinformation and laws against disinformation that are turned against media outlets.
+It also notes the financial pressures faced by many news outlets, as well as increased political polarization.

-Freedom House, a U.S. nonprofit which tracks democracies, said press freedoms are eroding as elected leaders in democracies try to silence critical voices, and says that is linked to a decline in democracy itself.
+Freedom House, a U.S. nonprofit that tracks democracies, says press freedoms are eroding as elected leaders in democracies seek to silence critical voices, efforts it links to a decline in democracy itself.
 More than half of the world’s established democracies have “deteriorated” over the past 14 years, it says.

-They cite Hungary, where Prime Minister Viktor Orbán has “dropped any pretense of respecting democratic institutions.”
-Orbán's allies have taken control of much of the country's press.
+It cites Hungary, where Prime Minister Viktor Orban has “dropped any pretense of respecting democratic institutions.”
+Orban's allies have taken control of much of the country's press.
 He had a coronavirus law passed that could mean up to five years in prison for false information.

 In India, the ruling party has discouraged speech that is “antinational,” and there have been raids of journalists' homes and offices, Freedom House says.
 Journalists may face criminal prosecution for critical stories.

-Other politicians in the U.S. and leaders abroad have picked up on President Donald Trump's frequent use of the term “fake news” for stories he doesn't like and his denigration of journalists.
+Other politicians in the U.S. and leaders abroad have picked up on President Donald Trump's frequent use of the term “fake news” for stories he doesn't like, and on his denigration of journalists.

 Business Writer Alexandra Olson contributed to this report.